-The story behind Albus Dumbledog, a Labradoodle from Seattle who landed on a list of “wackiest pet names”
+Meet the Seattle Labradoodle who landed on a list of ‘wackiest pet names’

-Jessica Wu Barlas loves the ‘Harry Potter’ series so much that she wouldn’t accept her then-boyfriend’s marriage proposal until he read, and appreciated, the books as well.
+Jessica Wu Barlas loves the “Harry Potter” series so much that she wouldn’t accept her then-boyfriend’s marriage proposal until he read, and appreciated, the books as well.

 By the time Jaffer Barlas devoured the sixth book, the duo were on their honeymoon.

 So, of course, when the Seattle couple headed to Oregon last year to pick up their new puppy, they had several magical monikers in mind: Neville Dogbottom.
 Minerva DogGonagall.
 The list went on.
-And while Jessica and Joffer may have had their favorites, it was the puppy who picked, perking up when they called him Albus Dumbledog.
+And while Jessica and Jaffer may have had their favorites, it was the puppy who picked, perking up when they called him Albus Dumbledog.

 The name earned the Labradoodle a spot among the “20 Wackiest Pet Names of 2019,” a list compiled by Nationwide from its database of insured pets and put to a public vote.
 And while Albus wasn’t top dog — that honor went to a retriever named DJ Skribbles and Bits — the Barlases were still excited to have their tribute recognized.